-- 1. Prepare the computer for disassembly (see Preparation for disassembly on page 39). - 2.
+- Prepare the computer for disassembly (see Preparation for disassembly on page 39). - 2.
 Remove the bottom cover (see Bottom cover on page 39). - 3.
 Disconnect the battery cable from the system board (see Battery on page 41).

-Remove the WLAN module:
+Remove the WI AN module:

-- 1. Carefully disconnect the WLAN antenna cables (1) from the WLAN module. - NOTE: Computer models have either one or two WLAN antennas.
-On models with two antennas, the #1 white WLAN antenna cable connects to the WLAN module #1 Main terminal.
-The #2 black WLAN antenna cable connects to the WLAN module #1 Aux terminal. - 2.
-Remove the Phillips M2.0 × 2.5 screw (2) that secures the WLAN module to the system board.
+- 1. Carefully disconnect the WLAN module antenna cables (1) from the WLAN module. - NOTE: Computer models have either one or two WLAN module antennas.
+On models with two antennas, the #1 white WLAN module antenna cable connects to the WLAN module #1 Main terminal.
+The #2 black WLAN module antenna cable connects to the WLAN module #1 Aux terminal.

+2. Remove the Phillips M2.0 × 2.5 screw (2), and then remove the WLAN module (3).